- All beers must be sent in cans, bottles, or growlers. Each entry must have 3 bottles/cans/growlers/crowlers of 10 oz or greater

 Use a sturdy double-walled box, or put one box inside another.

 Use plenty of filler material.
-Packing peanuts and bubble wrap work best.
+Bubble wrap work best.

 Make sure no glass is touching.